Franco Luambo: 1957–1961: Departures and first European performances

 In 1959, on the cusp of Congolese independence, Léopoldville experienced civil unrest.
-Amidst this turmoil, Brazzaville-born musicians Edo Ganga, Celestin Kouka, and bassist De La Lune left O.K.
-Jazz to join the newly formed Les Bantous de la Capitale.
-Vicky departed the band after a conflict with the band's editor, who was also a cousin of Papadimitriou.
-Following this dispute, Vicky accepted an invitation from Le Grand Kallé to travel to Brussels, where Le Grand Kallé had been selected to coordinate the cultural dimension of the Belgo-Congolese Round Table Conference, which opened on 20 January 1960.
-The conference was a pivotal event in the negotiations for Congolese independence.
-In Brussels, African Jazz composed and recorded influential nationalist anthems such as "Indépendance Cha Cha" and "Table Ronde", which resonated widely with the Congolese public.
-Vicky's departure was deeply felt by Franco, who, at just twenty-one years of age, admired Vicky as an intellectual, an aesthete, and a capable manager of O.K.
-Jazz.
-Franco contemplated leaving the band to follow him but was persuaded to remain by Pauline, who encouraged him to persevere and uphold the band's continuity.
+Amidst this turmoil, Brazzaville-born musicians Edo Ganga, Celestin Kouka, and bassist De La Lune left OK Jazz to join the newly formed Les Bantous de la Capitale.
+Longomba also departed after a dispute with the band's editor, who was a cousin of Papadimitriou.
+Longomba subsequently accepted an invitation from Le Grand Kallé to travel to Brussels, where Le Grand Kallé had been appointed to oversee the cultural program of the Belgo-Congolese Round Table Conference, which opened on 20 January 1960 and was central to the negotiations for Congolese independence.
+While in Brussels, African Jazz recorded the influential pan-African nationalist hits "Indépendance Cha Cha" and "Table Ronde", which gained widespread popularity in Africa.
+Logomba's departure was keenly felt by Luambo, then only 21, who admired him as OK Jazz's organizer.
+Although Luambo considered leaving to join him, his wife, Pauline, convinced him to remain and preserve the band's future.